-The Inca trail is the most common route for trekking Machu Picchu and there are many different packages to choose from including 2-day, 4-day, 5-day and 8-day treks.
+The Inca trail is the most common route for trekking Machu Picchu and there are many different packages to choose from including 2-day, 4-day, 5-day, and 8-day treks.

-There are dozens of tour operators and offices dotted around Cusco City to book the Inca Trail to Machu Picchu, but in my experience, it’s easier to book online ahead of time to avoid the hassle of having to organise it once you arrive.
+There are dozens of tour operators and offices dotted around Cusco City to book the Inca Trail to Machu Picchu, but in my experience, it’s easier to book online ahead of time to avoid the hassle of having to organize it once you arrive.

 I recommend planning a trek to Machu Picchu on the Get Your Guide website.
 They have a number of trekking options to Machu Picchu Mountain that are affordable and reliable.